wpgeorgia/portfolio/index.md

 ---

-# 🐑 Least-Cost Path and Cost Distance Modeling – Lab 11
+# 🐑 Least-Cost Path and Cost Distance Modeling

-📅 **Date:** April 22, 2025
-🎓 **Course:** CP 6541 – GIS for Urban Planning
-✍️ **Author:** Will Georgia

-This assignment applies raster-based modeling to identify optimal locations for observing sheep in a landscape, considering environmental friction.
+This assignment also from Environmental GIS applies raster-based modeling to identify optimal locations for observing sheep in a landscape, considering environmental friction.
 The lab demonstrates cost-distance analysis, anisotropic surfaces, and least-cost path extraction in ArcGIS Pro.

 ## 🛠️ Skills Demonstrated
 - Creating Euclidean and cost distance rasters